R-a-y-Zhang/scout/java.md

 or attribute is shared across all instances.
 For _static_ methods and attributes, you do not need to have an instance of the class in order to access it but can just do ```<ClassName>.<static-name>```.
 Also, all instance methods can preference both static and non-static methods and attributes, but static methods can only access static methods and attributes.
+In our Car class, the numberOfCars attribute is static as it keeps track of the number of instances of Car we made, and we can get it through the static method _getNumberOfCars_.

 ## Superclasses, Interfaces, Inheritence, and Polymorphism
 This is where this shit gets fun.
 Something very powerful is the ability for classes to inherit from other classes.